ForgeRock/forgeops-cli/docs/forgeops_install_ui.md

-## forgeops delete base
+## forgeops install ui

-Delete the ForgeRock base
+Install the ForgeRock ui

 ### Synopsis

-            Delete the ForgeRock Identity Platform base:
+            Install the ForgeRock Identity Platform ui:
-            * Delete the ForgeRock Identity Platform "base"
+            * Install the ForgeRock Identity Platform "ui"
-            * Use --tag to specify a different version to delete
+            * Use --tag to specify a different version to install

 ```
-forgeops delete base [flags]
+forgeops install ui [flags]
 ```

 ### Examples

 ```

-            # Delete the ForgeRock "base" in the default namespace.
+            # Install the ForgeRock "ui" in the default namespace.
-            forgeops delete base
+            forgeops install ui
-            # Delete the ForgeRock "base" in a given namespace.
+            # Install the ForgeRock "ui" in a given namespace.
-            forgeops delete base --namespace mynamespace
+            forgeops install ui --namespace mynamespace
 ```

 ### Options

 ```
-      --fqdn string   FQDN used in the deployment. (default "[NAMESPACE].iam.example.com")
-  -h, --help          help for base
+  -h, --help   help for ui
 ```

 ### Options inherited from parent commands